Life after lockdown – not going back

 The re-birth of ‘me time’

-More than all of this though, perhaps the single biggest improvement in our lives since lockdown was announced has been the chance for us all to just ask ourselves: how am I feeling today?
-Before lockdown many of us wouldn’t have bothered to ask ourselves such a question.
+More than all of this though, perhaps the single biggest improvement in our lives has been the chance for us all to just ask ourselves: how am I feeling today?
+Before lockdown was first announced many of us wouldn’t have bothered to ask ourselves such a question.
 The demands of work or just the unremitting turning of the hands of the clock would have precluded such ‘self-indulgent’ introspection.
 Well, now for many of us it’s a daily norm.